-What are the Methods for Recognizing Revenue?
+Methods for Recognizing Revenue

-Under this test, the seller must have no big remaining obligation to the customer.
-If an order for 500 football helmets has been placed and only 200 have been delivered, the transaction is not complete.
-Likewise, if the seller is the manufacturer of appliances and promises extensive warranty coverage, it should not book the sale as revenue unless the cost of providing that service (i.e., warranty repair labor and parts) can be reasonably estimated.
+To recognize revenue, two key conditions must be met: completion of the earnings process and assurance of payment.
+With the completion of earnings method, the seller must not have a remaining obligation to the customer.
+For example, if an order for 500 football helmets has been placed and only 200 have been delivered, the transaction is not complete.
+If the seller is the manufacturer of appliances and promises extensive warranty coverage, it should not book the sale as revenue unless the cost of providing that service (i.e., warranty repair labor and parts) can be reasonably estimated.

 Additionally, a company that sells a product with an unconditional return policy cannot book the sale until the window has expired.

-In order to book revenue, the selling company must be able to reasonably estimate the probability that it will be paid for the order.
+To book revenue with assurance of payment method, the selling company must be able to reasonably estimate the probability that it will be paid for the order.

-Revenue Recognition Method 1: Sales Basis
+Method 2: Sales Basis

-Revenue Recognition Method 2: Percentage of Completion
+Method 3: Percentage of Completion

-One caveat: If you find yourself reading through the 10K of a company that is utilizing the percentage of completion revenue recognition method, you may want to watch out for premature booking of expenses, such as the purchase of raw goods.
-Until the goods have actually been used in the production cycle (e.g., pouring the actual concrete on the job site, not purchasing the concrete at Home Depot), the cost should not be counted.
-A business that does not make this distinction is prone to overstate revenue, gross profit, and net income for the period as a result.
+One caveat: If you find yourself reading through the 10K of a company that is using the percentage of completion method, you may want to watch out for premature booking of expenses, such as the purchase of raw goods.
+Until the goods have been used in the production cycle—like pouring the concrete on the job site and not just purchasing it at Home Depot—the cost should not be counted.
+A business that does not make this distinction is prone to overstate revenue, gross profit, and net income for the period.